Can CBD Treat IBS Symptoms?

 Interestingly, current microbiome research is focusing on the correlation between various psychiatric ailments and IBS.
 Research conducted over the past decade has shown that microbiome disruption can trigger severe psychiatric distress as well as gastrointestinal illness.
 Evidence suggests that there is a link between the ECS and the microbiome in the body.
 The endocannabinoid system (ECS) is the biological network with which cannabinoids interact inside the body to maintain overall balance and well-being.

 Is IBS a Result of Endocannabinoid Deficiency?

 Cannabinoids may help treat IBS by alleviating many of the associated symptoms.
-Researchers have found that industrial hemp-derived cannabinoids do help to improve the quality of life in IBS patients.
+Researchers have found that hemp-derived cannabinoids do help to improve the quality of life in IBS patients.
 According to Ethan Russo, MD, a neurologist, and medical researcher, irritable bowel syndrome may be caused by endocannabinoid deficiency.
 Endocannabinoids are produced naturally by the body.
 According to Russo,

 “If you don’t have enough endocannabinoids, you would have pain where there shouldn’t be pain.
 You would be sick, meaning nauseated.
 You would have a lowered seizure threshold.
 And just a whole litany of other problems.”

 Even though solid research on hemp-derived cannabinoids is still being compiled, there are several recognized ways that cannabis can improve the quality of life of patients with IBS.

 Tetrahydrocannabinol (THC) has potent anti-inflammatory properties.
 Studies have shown that it even helps some patients achieve remission.
 Additionally, it reduces abdominal pain, diarrhea symptoms, and nausea—all associated with IBD.